welel/noted-service-telegram-bot/README.md

 ## Commands

 The bot has several commands that can be used to access its features:
-- `/commit` - Display last commit
+- `/commit` - Display last commit with management buttons
-- `/commits` - Display last 3 commits
+- `/commits` - Display N commits with management buttons
 - `/issue` - Create an issue
-- `/stuboff` - Set the stub off
 - `/ping` - Ping the website
 - `/c` - [chat] Speak with AI
 - `/help` - Bot information